alexajuno/notes/wiki/software-quality-assurance-class/lec1.md

 ## 2. Software Quality

-- Five views of quality => def of sq
+- What is software quality
+  - There are many views
+  - Standard definition by IEEE: meet its specifications
 - sqa problems

 ## 3. Software Quality Model

-- Factor - Criteria - Metrics
+- Consists of the following components: Factor - Criteria - Metrics
+- note: V-shaped model shared between classes

 ### Standard Models